woodab/thousandeyesapp/README.md

 1. If you haven't installed Trivy yet, see their website for guidance.
 [Trivy](https://aquasecurity.github.io/trivy/v0.18.3/installation/)

-2. Once Trivy is installed, you can start a scan with the following command:
+2. Once Trivy is installed and up to date, you can start a scan with the following command:

 ```bash
 trivy image thousandeyes-app
 ```

-After installing Trivy, you can use it to scan your Docker images for vulnerabilities.
-Remember to update Trivy's vulnerability database regularly with `trivy image --download-db-only`.

-Trivy scans are located in the /scans directory.
+Trivy scans of this code base are located in the /scans directory.
 There are two different sample scan outputs.
 Each one uses a unique API key and test.

 ## Security Considerations